 Modern Slavery Act Transparency Statement

 This statement has been published in accordance with the Modern Slavery Act 2015.
-It sets out the steps taken by Paysafe Group plc and relevant Group companies (“Paysafe” or the “Paysafe Group”) during the year ending 31 December 2016 to prevent modern slavery and human trafficking in its business and supply chains.
+It sets out the steps taken by Paysafe Group Holdings Limited and relevant group companies (“Paysafe” or “Paysafe Group”) during the year ended 31 December 2018 to prevent modern slavery and human trafficking in its business and supply chains.